Gokarna, Karnataka: Etymology

-In order that Brahma who out of arrogance arising out of his power to create the universe, sat penancing to redeem himself from curse of Shiva, the latter appeared in front of him from the ears of a cow.
+According to legend Brahma, feeling proud because he could create the universe, decided to meditate to apologize for his arrogance.
+He wanted to lift a curse given by Shiva.
+During his meditation, Shiva appeared unexpectedly, emerging from the ears of a cow.
 So the place came to be known as Gokarna or ear of the cow.
-Hindu Puranas says that when Parashurama, the sixth avatar of Vishnu created Kerala, it was from Gokarna to Kanyakumari.
+The Puranas state that when Parashurama, the sixth avatar of Vishnu created Kerala, it was from Gokarna to Kanyakumari.

-As per legend, Ravana was given Atmalinga by Shiva and instructed that it would stay permanently where it is first placed on the land.
-But Ganesha came in the form of a boy and planted it in Gokarna while Ravana was performing rituals.
-Once placed Ravana could not remove it from the ground, but he removed some pieces of the Linga and threw them in different directions.
+According to legend, Ravana was given Atmalinga by Shiva and instructed that it would stay permanently where it is first placed on the land.
+Ganesha came in the form of a boy and planted it in Gokarna while Ravana was performing rituals.
+Once placed Ravana could not remove it from the ground; he removed some pieces of the lingam and threw them in different directions.